cardano-scaling/hydra/sample-node-config/gcp/README.md

 ### Configuring Hydra Node

 The configuration process expects to find some files which are not provided by default and which are required for starting the Hydra node:
-* A Hydra signing key file `arnaud.sk` which will be used in the Head to sign snapshots.
+* A Hydra signing key file `keys/arnaud-hydra.sk` which will be used in the Head to sign snapshots.
   This can be generated using [hydra-tools](https://hydra.family/head-protocol/docs/getting-started/quickstart#hydra-keys),
-* A cardano signing key file  `cardano.sk` which is required to identify the parties on-chain and sign transactions.
+* A cardano signing key file  `keys/arnaud.sk` which is required to identify the parties on-chain and sign transactions.
   This is a standard Cardano key so one can reuse an existing key or [generate a new one](https://hydra.family/head-protocol/docs/getting-started/quickstart#cardano-keys),
 * 0 or more hydra verification keys and cardano verification keys for the other Head parties,
 * The IP addresses and ports of _peer_ nodes,
-* Configuration files for [promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and [prometheus](https://prometheus.io/) which are run as part of the stack,
+* Configuration files [prometheus](https://prometheus.io/) which is run as part of the stack, for monitoring purpose,
 * Configuration files for the off-chain ledger.

-The key files should be put in the current directory and their name referenced in the [testnet.tf](./testnet.tf) file.
+The key files should be put in a `keys/` directory.
 Then the [docker-compose.yaml](./docker-compose.yaml) should be edited to reflect the above parameters as [command-line arguments](https://hydra.family/head-protocol/docs/getting-started/quickstart) to the `hydra-node` container.

-The [promtail-config.yml](./promtail-config.yml) should be edited to point to the correct URL where logs should be shipped or the promtail container altogether removed.

 ### Starting VM